About Gwynn Raimondi

 Individual work

-While I deeply believe in community as one of the best ways for most people to process grief, trauma, and life transitions, I also know that often there is a need for individual work with a therapist.
-I offer a small number of individual sessions and packages each month to accommodate this, and some of my longer (nine and twelve month) circles also include individual sessions with me.
+I deeply believe in community as one of the best ways for most people to process grief, trauma, and life transitions, and part of this community connection can include individual work with a therapist.
+I offer a limited number of individual sessions (weekly and bi-weekly) for those who are interested in changing their relational dynamics.
 If you’d like to explore working with me individually, you can learn more here.

 Learn more